 John Doe's Water Consumption History

 February 2010: 10 (thousand gallons of water)

 Take 32 and divide by 4 which = 8 average

 So John Doe's average is 8.

 0-2 thousand gallons is a minimum of $7.76.
 Multiply 8 by $0.90 for the Northside Sewer Plant fee and then take John's average minus the minimum and multiply 6 by the regular rate of $3.38.
 This will be the sewage rate starting the following July.

 John Doe's new sewer rate would be $35.24.

 The winter average is calculated every year and it goes into effect the following July.

 Commercial accounts do not apply.

 A $100 meter tampering fee is charged to an account if there has been any tampering to the meter.
 Locks and/or zip ties are placed on meters and if those are cut-off, the fee will apply.
+Once service is started or restored, the customer must wait for the city to remove the lock to avoid the tampering fee.
 If meters are stolen or tampered with, the $100 fee will apply and can also be doubled.
 Fees will also apply to any repairs that have to be made to the automatic meter.